 On the other hand, for Logged MDT, it is already possible for the UE to store sets of measurements and then report them to the network in multiple RRC segments.
 However, it only works for UEs in IDLE/INACTIVE state (which is not in line with the RAN2 understanding that the CONNECTED mode use cases should be prioritized).
 Additionally, the logged MDT reports can be transmitted to the network only upon gNB request.
 Hence, the following principles may need to be studied:

-The Logged MDT for NW-side model training should also work for UEs in RRC_CONNECTED state.
+The Logged MDT framework for NW-side model training should also work for UEs in RRC_CONNECTED state.

-The Logged MDT for NW-side model training should allow the network to collect the UE measurement reports periodically.
+The Logged MDT framework for NW-side model training should allow the network to collect the UE measurement reports periodically.

-The Logged MDT reporting for NW-side model training should allow the network to collect the UE measurement reports upon fulfilling certain events.
+The Logged MDT framework for NW-side model training should allow the network to collect the UE measurement reports upon fulfilling certain events.

 Q10: Related to OAM-centric data collection for NW-side model training, which of the above principles should be considered if Logged MDT is used?